-

 Restoring Housing and Social Infrastructure

-Within REFAUK, Helvetas supported light and medium repairs to private houses, apartment buildings, and social facilities — including schools, kindergartens, and outpatient clinics.
-The work goes beyond walls and roofs, restoring access to water, heat, electricity, as well as education and healthcare services.
+Within REFAUK, Helvetas supported light and medium repair to private houses, apartment buildings, and social facilities — including schools, kindergartens, and outpatient clinics.
+These efforts restored access to water, heat, electricity, as well as education and healthcare services.

 A particular focus was on restoring access to drinking water through repairs to water supply and wastewater systems.
 Rehabilitating these networks enabled tens of thousands of people to return home and regain basic comfort in daily life.